DionWu/amtsimplified/content/learn_about_the_amt/how-to-calculate-alternative-minimum-tax.md

 ---
 title: How to Calculate the Alternative Minimum Tax
-description: Detailed step by step guide with an example
+description: Detailed step by step guide on how to calculate the AMT
 weight: 3
 ---